 So without further ado.
 Let's get into the step-by-step process of how we made this amazing dough.

-1. Rub the butter into the flour.
-Into a large bowl sift the dry ingredients: flour, icing sugar and salt.
-(Image 1)
+STEP 1.
+Rub the butter into the flour.
+Into a large bowl sift the dry ingredients: flour, icing sugar, and salt (Image 1).
+Add the cold, cubed butter (Image 2).

-2. Add egg and water.
+STEP 2.
+Add egg and water.
 Make a well in the mixture and add the beaten egg and yolk.
-Using a fork or a butter knife, combine the flour and egg as much as you can.
-(Image 5 & 6)
+Using a fork or a butter knife, combine the flour and egg as much as you can (Images 5 & 6).

-3. Bring the dough together and refrigerate.
+STEP 3.
+Bring the dough together and refrigerate.
 Press the dough just a couple of times to gather all the crumbs into a ball.
-Then shape it into a disc lightly with your hands.
-(Image 9 & 10)
+Then shape it into a disc lightly with your hands (Images 9 & 10).

 TIP: Forming the dough into a circle now makes it easier to roll out into a circular shape later on.

-Next, wrap the dough with cling film/cling wrap and refrigerate for minimum 30 minutes for the dough to rest.
-(Image 11)
+Next, wrap the dough with plastic wrap and refrigerate for a minimum of 30 minutes for the dough to rest (Image 11).

-4. Roll out dough.
+STEP 4.
+Roll out dough.
 Remove the dough from the fridge and let sit for 20 minutes before rolling.
-Then on a lightly floured surface and with a floured rolling pin, roll out your dough.
-(Image 12 & 13)
+Then on a lightly floured surface and with a floured rolling pin, roll out your dough (Images 12 & 13).

-Place your tart tin on top of your dough to check that it's large enough to run up the sides of the pan and over the side.
-(Image 14)
+Place your tart tin on top of your dough to check that it's large enough to run up the edges of the pan and over the side (Image 14).

-OR: Place your rolling pin in the centre of your rolled-out dough and fold one half over the top.
-Then lift the rolling pin and slide the tart tin underneath and unfold the dough.
-(Image 16)
+Option 2: Place your rolling pin in the centre of your rolled-out dough and fold one half over the top.
+Then lift the rolling pin and slide the tart tin underneath and unfold the dough (Image 16).

-Lift the edges overhanging the tart tin and let the weight of the pastry fall down, gently press the dough into the edges of the tart tin all the way around.
-(Image 17)
+STEP 6.
+Lift the edges overhanging the tart tin and let the weight of the pastry fall down.
+Gently press the dough into the edges of the tart tin all the way around (Image 17).
+Do not stretch the dough otherwise, it will shrink during baking.

-Then use your finger to gently press the dough onto the side of the tart tin into all the groves without stretching the dough.
-Taking the time to do this will ensure a neat finish afterwards.
-(Image 18)
+Use your finger to gently press the dough into the fluted grooves of the tart tin.
+Taking the time to do this will ensure a neat finish afterwards (Image 18).
+There'll be plenty of dough overhanging the sides.

 TIP: Do not pull the dough up to stretch it up the sides of the tin.
 Remember gluten is like an elastic band, if you stretch it, it will only want to spring back, and cause shrinkage.

-EITHER: Using your rolling pin, roll firmly over the edge of the tart tin trimming the excess dough off.
-(Image 19)
+Option 1: Use your rolling pin and roll it firmly over the edge of the tart tin trimming the excess dough off (Image 19).

-OR: Use a sharp blade knife and run it around the top edge of the tart tin to trim the excess off.
-(Image 20)
+Option 2: Use a sharp blade knife and run it around the top edge of the tart tin to trim the excess off (Image 20).

 What is Blind Baking?